 19. Beach bonfire experience

 Create a beach bonfire experience in your backyard with a fire pit on a designated patch of sand.
-The owner of this garden separated the lawn to the white sand by creating a circular border.
+The owner of this garden separated the lawn from the white sand by creating a circular border.

 20. Go fancy with beach entry pool concept